redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Using RediSearch for this type of application provides these benefits:

-- Provide knowledge workers with only the most relevant, personalized results all while enforcing internal and regulatory data governance policies
+- Create relevant, personalized search experiences all while enforcing internal and regulatory data governance policies
 - Increased productivity, security, and compliance

 **Customer service portal (commerce)**